MIC-DKFZ/nnUNet/documentation/how_to_use_nnunet.md

 ### Model training
 #### Overview
-You pick which configurations (2D, 3D fullres, 3D lowres, 3D cascade) should be trained!
+You pick which configurations (2d, 3d_fullres, 3d_lowres, 3d_cascade_fullres) should be trained!
 If you have no idea what performs best on your data, just run all of them and let nnU-Net identify the best one.
 It's up to you!

 nnU-Net trains all configurations in a 5-fold cross-validation over the training cases.
 This is 1) needed so that nnU-Net can estimate the performance of each configuration and tell you which one should be used for your